Greg Olsen (American football): Personal life

 Olsen's older brother, Chris Olsen Jr., played quarterback for the University of Virginia in Charlottesville, Virginia.
 His younger brother, Kevin, was recruited to Greg's alma mater, Miami.
+Greg announced his brother Chris Jr.'s death in February 2026 from cancer.

 Olsen founded Receptions For Research: The Greg Olsen Foundation in 2009, which helps fund cancer research.
 His mother Sue is a cancer survivor and inspired the creation of his foundation.
 One of his fundraising events includes Kicks for a Cure Kickball Tournament, the world's largest charity kickball tournament.
 The large-scale event is held annually each summer in Chicago's Grant Park.
 Over 1,000 people compete on kickball teams and have fun while raising money for cancer research.

 Olsen's first child was born in early June 2011.
 In 2012 he and his wife, Kara, became parents of twins; one was born with hypoplastic left heart syndrome and on June 4, 2021, received a successful heart transplant.
 Olsen is Catholic.